Are You Being Abused?

 VAWA led to the creation of a special route to lawful immigration status for victims of domestic abuse.
 These victims normally rely on their abusers to file for citizen status for them.

-VAWA self-petitioning allows victims of abuse who are close relatives of U.S. citizens and lawful permanent residents to file for status of their own.
+VAWA self-petitioning allows victims of abuse who are close relatives of U.S. citizens and lawful permanent residents to file for the status of their own.

 Normally, when applying for Green Card, you would have to rely on a spouse, parent, or child who is already a United States citizen to file a petition with the United States Citizenship and Immigration Services (USCIS) on your behalf to gain legal status.